aguirre-lab/aguirre-lab/README.md

 ### Code reviews
 Reviewing other's code, and having your code reviewed by others, is an important part of ensuring our code is excellent.
 It also helps us improve how we communicate ideas -- in code, in comments as a reviewer, and in responses to reviewer comments.

-Code reviewers focus on implementation and style that are not caught by debugging or `pre-commit` hooks.
+Code reviewers focus on implementation and style that are not caught by debugging or `pre-commit` hooks:

-A few key points:
 1. Are variables clearly named and self-explanatory?
 We avoid short names or acronyms that lack description.
 1. Are arguments type-hinted?
 1. Is code appropriately modularized?
 If code is repeated, should it be a function instead?
 1. Is code in the appropriate scope for that script?
 Should the function be somewhere else in the repo?
 1. Is the functionality performant?
 Is there a faster but not substantially more challenging implementation?

-The onus for code to work is on the developer who submits the PR.
+The developer who submits the PR is responsible for code to run without errors, and to not break other functionality in the repo.
 Automated tests also help with this.

-Reviewing code is hard until you spend some time with our group to understand our style.
-We recommend you look at the reviews from old merged PRs to understand what is expected of a reviewer.
+To learn how to review code, you must spend some time with our group to understand our style.
+We recommend you look at the reviews from merged PRs to understand expectations.

 ## Wiki
-Our [Wiki](https://github.com/aguirre-lab/ml4c3/wiki) contains the documentation related to the work done in aguirre-lab repos, specially `ml4c3` repo.
-There, information about data sources, flows and storage, as well as all modes, tools and scripts is presented.
+Our [Wiki](https://github.com/aguirre-lab/ml4c3/wiki) contains the documentation for `ml4c3`, data sources, and more.

-If you are interested in contributing to our wiki, you can do so.
-However, consider the following:

-**MOST IMPORTANT: Do not add changes directly into the wiki**

-If you want to add or change the documentation on the wiki, use our [wiki repository](https://github.com/aguirre-lab/ml4c3-wiki/)
-From there, create an issue, a branch and commit your changes.
-Once the changes are merged with master via a pull request, an automated pipeline will synchronize those changes with our wiki.

-If you don't have push access to our wiki repo, fork it and submit a pull request.
-We will review it and add your changes.
+**Do not directly edit the wiki in the `ml4c3` wiki!** Instead, submit issues and PRs to our [wiki repo](https://github.com/aguirre-lab/ml4c3-wiki/).
+The `ml4c3` wiki is automatically updated from the `master` branch of the wiki repo.

 ## Slack
 Join [`aguirre-lab.slack.com`](aguirre-lab.slack.com) with your MGH email.